isomerpages/moe-manjusrisec/_cca/Performing Arts/Choir.md

 ---
 # Choir

-The main aim of Choir is to develop a lifelong love for singing and to create lasting friendships among members.
+<p style="text-align: justify;">The main aim of Choir is to develop a lifelong love for singing and to create lasting friendships among members.
 The CCA develops sound choral techniques and music literacy in each member via breathing techniques, voice projection, scale-singing and harmonic blending with part-singing.
-In addition to vocal training, we aim to instil perseverance among our members and creativity in expression.
+In addition to vocal training, we aim to instil perseverance among our members and creativity in expression.</p>

 ### Training Schedule